anachary/zig-ai-inference-engine/GETTING_STARTED.md

-# Getting Started with Zig AI Interface Engine
+# Getting Started with Zig AI Inference Engine

 ## 🎉 Phase 1 Complete - Fully Functional!

-**The Zig AI Interface Engine Phase 1 is complete and working!** All core features are implemented and tested.
+**The Zig AI Inference Engine Phase 1 is complete and working!** All core features are implemented and tested.

 ## Quick Start